Voice From the Womb

 Copyright © Blessed Virgin Mary.
 All rights reserved.

-Therefore, in order to remain in the grace of God who so famously answered the implicit pleas of the Founding Fathers, decisions of the Supreme Court and lower courts that directly contradict Laws set forth by the Supreme Judge of the World must be immediately reverted to the original forms below:
+Therefore,in order to be restored in the grace of God who so famously answered the implicit pleas of the Founding Fathers, decisions of the Supreme Court and lower courts that directly contradict Laws set forth by the Supreme Judge of the World must be immediately reverted to the original forms below:

 *** All abortions must be illegal.***